 Similar to Prototype A, this type covers a single-family residence that is common throughout many parts of the City, but it is different from Prototype A in that the new ADU would cover the entire ground floor for the new dwelling unit.
-This prototype representes a common Junior-5 plan which is shallower (typically only 35' deep) than the larger barrel-front and patio-plan homes represented in Prototype A. These smaller footprints tend to be represented in a slightly newer housing stock, with variations on this type being common from the 1940's onwards.
+This prototype represents a common Junior-5 plan which is shallower (typically only 35' deep) than the larger barrel-front and patio-plan homes represented in Prototype A. These smaller footprints tend to be represented in a slightly newer housing stock, with variations on this type being common from the 1940's onwards.

+REAR YARD EXISTING GARAGE STAIRS UP TO THE MAIN ENTRY SIDEWALK STREET

+Existing Ground Floor Plan

+Existing Building

 - Single-family residence

 - Two-stories

 - Open garage at the ground floor

 - Rear yard that is level enough to permit windows to be placed in the back wall of the ground floor

 - No side yard

 - No tradesman door

-This prototype usually lacks an existing tradesmen door and the main entry stair cuts across the front of the house.
+This prototype usually lacks an existing tradesman door and the main entry stair cuts across the front of the house.
 These two features would make it challenging to add a new hallway and entry door and still preserve a parking space in most circumstances.
 Other prototypes more easily allow adding a unit at the rear of the garage while preserving an on-site parking space.

-59

-Existing Ground Floor Plan
+Ground Floor Plan

+ADU Strategy

-ADU Strategy This prototype is located on the ground floor of single family home.
+This prototype is located on the ground floor of single family home.
 It utilizes as much of the ground floor as possible, while allowing space for the furnace and water heater that serve both this unit and the original unit.
 It is well suited to creating a two-bedroom unit.

 This particular layout assumes a relatively quiet street that would allow for a second bedroom next to the sidewalk.
 Other variables such as rear yard amenities, views, and sloped sites could suggest different arrangements of living room, kitchen and bedrooms.
-Primary Considerations Existing Buidling: There is usually an interior stairway that leads from the upstairs living spaces down to the garage, and this will ADU PLAN - Replace the garage door with a swing door and windows. - Ensure that the sleeping spaces have access to a rear yard that is at least 25' deep. - Each bedroom has access to natural light, and the possibility of operable windows for ventilation. - 4.
-Walls that are within 3' of the property line (unless on a street) need to be fire rated, and should be reviewed in the pre-application meeting. - 5.
-New screening enclosure for trash, recycling, and compost receptacles. - 6.
+Primary Considerations Existing Building: There is usually an interior stairway that leads from the upstairs living spaces down to the garage, and this will likely be removed with the addition of the unit downstairs.
+ADU PLAN - Replace the garage door with a swing door and windows. - 2.
+Ensure that the sleeping spaces have access to a rear yard that is at least 25' deep. - Each bedroom has access to natural light, and the possibility of operable windows for ventilation. - Walls that are within 3' of the property line (unless on a street) need to be fire rated, and should be reviewed in the pre-application meeting. - New screening enclosure for trash, recycling, and compost toter receptacles. - 6.
 Remove the existing curb cut.